andrewCodeDev/ZEIN/README.md

 # Tensor Operations
 Tensor operations are are in the form of either free functions or factory functions:

-        - Free functions require operands and the destination tensors.
+        - Free functions require operands and the destination tensor.

         - Factory functions use operands to create the destination tensor.